 Wilton Resisting Arrest Lawyer

-Interfering with an officer or resisting arrest is a serious crime in Wilton and one that deserves a carefully considered defense strategy.
+Interfering with an officer or resisting arrest during a domestic violence altercation is a serious crime in Wilton and one that deserves a carefully considered defense strategy.
 Working with a knowledgeable Wilton resisting arrest lawyer could protect your record and your future.

 When Do Police Charge Interfering with an Officer?

 On TV, people resisting arrest are often shown taking deliberate and often violent action.
 In real life, however, it can take very little for a police officer to decide someone is resisting arrest or interfering with an officer.
 Even purely verbal abuse may be enough to trigger a charge.

 Resisting arrest is often charged when police are called to the scene of alleged domestic violence.
 Actions such as swinging arms around, kicking, pushing, or spitting may be charged as resisting arrest.
 A Wilton resisting arrest attorney could look for evidence to demonstrate that conduct did not rise to a level that could be considered interference.
 To learn more about domestic violence related arrests, click here.

 The crime of resisting arrest is detailed in Connecticut General Statutes (C.G.S.) §53a-167a as “interfering with an officer.”

 Resisting arrest charges stem out of situations where an individual obstructs, hinders, resists, or endangers a peace officer, special policeman, motor vehicle inspector, or firefighter while they are performing their duties.